samsquire/impossibility/README.md

 Each person needs to earn enough to pay for food, shelter and bills such as energy

-Every product that that person buys must also fund the same for all the workers and owners of the manufacturers of that product.
+Every product that that person buys must also fund the same for all the workers and owners of the manufacturers of that product or service.

+The relationship is recursive.
+How can there not be poor people?
+Everyone has to provide for everyone else in addition to themselves

 Surely this is an absurdity.
 Even if people earn different amounts and products cost different prices - one person can at most support themselves and a fraction or number of additional people with their purchases of the above needs.